 Assembled from exclusive interviews, archived correspondences, and declassified documents, Agents of Chaos is a tale of attacks on journalism, disinformation campaigns, governmental secrecy, corporatism, and political factionalism.
 Its triumphs and tragedies mirror the cultural transformations of 1970s America, wrought by forces that continue to clash in the spaces between activism and power.

-- "Like an obsessed detective hunting a man without a face, Sean Howe has turned the life of Tom Forcade into a detailed metaphor explaining why the seventies were sublime, why the seventies failed, and how those two things are intractably connected.
-No stone has been left unturned, and many have been overturned twice."—Chuck Klosterman, author of The Nineties
+- “Like an obsessed detective hunting a man without a face, Sean Howe has turned the life of Tom Forçade into a detailed metaphor explaining why the seventies were sublime, why the seventies failed, and how those two things are intractably connected.”—Chuck Klosterman, author of The Nineties

-- “Sean Howe, an intrepid spelunker of America’s underground archives, takes us on a dizzying ride through the hazy, contentious, loopy world of American radicalism in the 60s and 70s.
-In Tom Forcade, Howe has found the perfect character for tracing the multifarious histories of the era, from hippies to Yippies to Zippies, from the parties and protests to the sativa-smogged subbasements where idealists, pranksters and conspiracists clashed.
-Richly drawn, deadly serious. utterly comical, this book gave me a contact high!”—Joe Hagan, author of Sticky Fingers: The Life and Times of Jann Wenner and Rolling Stone Magazine
+- “A dizzying ride through the hazy, contentious, loopy world of American radicalism in the sixties and seventies.
+In Tom Forçade, Howe has found the perfect character for tracing the multifarious histories of the era, from the parties and protests to the sativa-smogged subbasements where idealists, pranksters, and conspiracists clashed.
+Richly drawn, deadly serious, utterly comical, this book gave me a contact high!”—Joe Hagan, author of Sticky Fingers: The Life and Times of Jann Wenner and Rolling Stone Magazine

-- “A gob-smacking roller coaster ride through the 1970s.
-Who knew the ‘Me Decade’ had such a wild, frightening, and, yeah, chaotic underbelly?
-An unending marvel chronicling the unsung hero of the underground press.
-Time to remove ‘un’ from ‘unknown’ and finally bestow Tom Forcade, faults and all (there are many!) to his rightful place among the founding fathers of First Amendment freedom fighters.”—Tom O’Neill, author of Chaos: Charles Manson, the CIA, and the Secret History of the Sixties
+- “A gob-smacking roller coaster through the 1970s—who knew the ‘Me Decade’ had such a wild, frightening, and, yes, chaotic underbelly?
+It’s time to finally give Tom Forçade, faults and all, his rightful place among First Amendment freedom fighters.”—Tom O’Neill, author of Chaos: Charles Manson, the CIA, and the Secret History of the Sixties

 - On Sale